 Introversion, like many personality traits, exists on a continuum—people who are introverted may identify themselves as only somewhat introverted or may identify as extremely introverted, or some level in between.
 People who are extremely introverted do not typically reach out to others and may appear distant and aloof to others.
 Extreme introverts are less likely to seek out novel experiences and tend to have restricted outward emotional expression; this does not mean they are depressed or unhappy.

-While introverts do not typically enjoy interacting in large groups and prefer to spend more time alone or in small company, introverts can be excellent communicators.
+While introverts do not typically enjoy interacting in large groups and prefer to spend more time alone or in the company of a small number, introverts can be excellent communicators.
 In many cases, introverts have strong listening skills and may take extra care to process and produce messages.
 Recently, the unique strengths of introverted people have been highlighted in popular culture, such as the best-selling book, Quiet: The Power of Introverts in a World That Can’t Stop Talking, by Susan Cain.